Oregon decriminalized drug possession.

 Access to Care Grants are awarded

-$30 million dollars granted to 67 community (including 11 tribal) organizations
+$33 million dollars granted to nearly 70 community and tribal organizations

 Access to Care Grants filled an interim need to fund direct services for people who use drugs in Oregon.
 These went to community organizations quickly while the funding process for Behavioral Health Resource Network grants went into place.